 All discussion and concerns were noted, collected and recorded by the Pathfinder team.

-Review of the Engagement Sessions: To read a review of each of these sessions, click here or on the graphic below.
+Review of the Engagement Sessions: To read a review of each of these sessions, click here.

 In April, 2019, a health summit was held in Enniskillen, which provided an opportunity to present all the latest information on the Pathfinder project to a wide range of stakeholders.
 It was also a chance to discuss the next phase in the process and the turning of the tide from talk to action.